 Mills are also capable of creating angled surfaces, pockets, and slots.
 They can also drill holes into the material.
-Special attachments can add additional functions, such as a rotary table for spinning the part to adjust its orientation.
+Special attachments can add functions, such as a rotary table for spinning the part to adjust its orientation.

 When deciding which CNC is best for a particular job, it is important to consider the properties of each machine and how they can create the desired part.
-If you need help determining which one is right for you, don’t hesitate to contact an experienced professional who can guide you through the process.
-With the right CNC machine, you can produce accurate and precise parts that meet your exact specifications.
+If you need help determining which is right for you, don’t hesitate to contact an experienced professional who can guide you through the process.
+With the right CNC machine, you can produce accurate and precise parts that meet your specifications.

 Advantages and Disadvantages